aset666/beauty-of-math-/README.md

 love.gif

+And the animation will display on screen.

 🧠 How It Works

-Generates x-values with NumPy
+Generate x-values with NumPy

-Computes heart function values

-Animates the heartbeat with FuncAnimation
+Compute LOVE(x) for each animation frame

+Use FuncAnimation to animate parameter “a”

-Saves the animation using FFmpeg
+Save final GIF using Matplotlib + FFmpeg

 💌 Message for Balym
-<p align="center"> <i>“Some people receive flowers.
-Some receive chocolates.
-But only someone special receives a heartbeat drawn with mathematics.”</i> </p>
+<p align="center"> <i> “Some gifts are simple.
+Some gifts are sweet.
+But only someone truly special receives a heartbeat written with mathematics.” </i> </p>